colinvn/dp-eda-project/README.md

 This repository contains:
 - `EDA.ipynb`: Jupyter notebook with the completed EDA task; this is the main file
+   - note that when opening the file in git online, the key visualisation (a folium map) is not visible to reduce the file size.
+To see it, run the notebook and comment IN the map (`m`).
 - `requirements.txt`: lists the required Python packages (see below on how to install)
 - dir `data`: folder with the original housing data; further data will be loaded into this directory by the notebook
 - `EDA-slides.pdf`: a reduced form of the final presentation